ERGO-Code/HiGHS/README.md

 HiGHS Library
 -------------

-Highs is compiled in a shared library.
+HiGHS is compiled in a shared library.
 Running

 `make install`

-installs the highs executable in the bin/ and the highs library in the lib/ folder, as well as all header files in include/.
+from the build folder installs the library in `lib/`, as well as all header files in `include/`.
 For a custom installation in `install_folder` run

 `cmake -DCMAKE_INSTALL_PREFIX=install_folder ..`